China lays out plans to restructure ailing shipbuilding sector

 China’s shipbuilding sector, the world’s largest, has been plagued by overcapacity, a severe shortage of new orders, a persistent decline in prices for building ships and a slump in the freight market, forcing many shipbuilders out of business in recent years.

-However, analysts said it would take a long time for China to clean up excess capacity in the labor intensive shipping industry as any large-scale closures would hurt employment and could threaten social stability.

-The China Association of the National Shipbuilding Industry said on its website that the combined profits of 80 major shipbuilders slumped 54 percent to 3.58 billion yuan ($584 million) for the first half from a year ago.
+The China Association of the National Shipbuilding Industry said on its website that the combined profits of 80 major shipbuilders fell 17 percent for the first half from a year ago.

-The association said in last year’s report that China had 1,647 shipbuilders and some analysts expected about one-third could be shut down over the next few years.
-In contrast, China’s main rivals South Korea and Japan have only 10 and 15 active shipyards respectively.

-Holding export orders of Chinese shipyards fell 23 percent in the first half from a year earlier, the association said, while new orders dropped to a seven-year low in 2012.

-The value of orders held by Chinese shipyards was estimated at $3 billion for the first half of this year, equivalent to about two-thirds of the total value of Chinese orders last year, global shipping services provider Clarkson Research said in a note.

-China Rongsheng Heavy Industries Group (1101.HK), the country’s largest private shipbuilder, warned of a net loss in the first half and has appealed for financial help from the Chinese government and big shareholders to cope with slumping orders and high debt.
+China Rongsheng Heavy Industries Group, the country’s largest private shipbuilder, warned of a net loss in the first half and has appealed for financial help from the Chinese government and big shareholders to cope with slumping orders and high debt.

 Editing by Matt Driskill